Skip to content

 const schema = v.string()

-const result = await schema.execute('input')
+const result = await schema.execute('hello')

 ts